 Private network communication will be restricted to resources inside a single account, increasing its security.

-We have changed dates a few times, but we will begin to roll out the changes on July 10.
-As we continue, we will notify users in the affected data centers by email and on the dashboard before enabling the isolation.
+We have changed dates a few times, but this began on July 10, 2018 and was completed on July 18, 2018.
+Users in the affected data centers were notified by email and on the dashboard before isolation was enabled.

 No, nothing will change for you.
 No action is required.